V-ampire/pyTelegramLogger/README.md

 ### 2. What if I don't want to send messages to telegram during development?

-Sometimes, when you just develope you app and you dont want to send log messages to telegram, but want to control - use `telegram_logger.TelegramStreamHandler(cht_ids, token, stream=None)` which streams dict with message text and params instead of send it to telegram.
+Sometimes, when you just develope you app and you dont want to send log messages to telegram, but want to control it use `telegram_logger.TelegramStreamHandler(cht_ids, token, stream=None)` which streams dict with message text and params instead of send it to telegram.

 ### 3. Can I use a proxy for sending messages?